Kathmandu Pokhara Tour

 Day 01: Kathmandu arrival

-Arrival at the International Airport in Nepal and then hotel check-in.
-You will receive welcome drinks as a Nepali embodies traditional Nepalese culture.
+Arrive at the International Airport in Nepal, then check in at the hotel.
+You will receive welcome drinks as Nepalis embody traditional Nepalese culture.
 Afterward, you can take a short break to relax.
 Get an update on the evening’s plans before going for a self-guided walk through Thamel.

 Visit the Swayambhunath Stupa (monkey temple).
 You can see the Kathmandu Valley and Kathmandu Durbar Square on your first day.
 Enjoy a typical Nepali meal for dinner and spend the night.